All Green is open and so is gardening! Read about our Christmas Trading Hours here.

 They cost less

-If you are looking at expanding your garden, it’s worth asking your local nursery which plants are available in a bare rooted version.
-If you can wait until the winter months, there’s a good chance you will be able to pick these up for a fraction of the cost of the regular potted version as you’re not paying for the cost of transporting heavy pots and soil.
+If you are looking at expanding your garden, it’s worth asking your local nursery which plants are available in a bare-rooted version.
+If you can wait until the winter months, there’s a good chance you will be able to pick these up for a fraction of the cost of the regular potted version.
+This is because you’re not paying for the cost of transporting heavy pots and soil.

 They adapt easily

-Another big benefit of bare-rooted trees is their tendency to be more adaptable to new environments.
+Another big benefit of planting bare-root trees is their tendency to be more adaptable to new environments.
 Because they are in a dormant state when they are dug up and moved, bare-root trees tend to take hold quicker than the potted equivalent.

 Benefits of potted trees